 - Law and ethics

-Careers for graduates of online master's degree programs in health care management
+What could I do with an online master’s degree in health care management

 According to the Bureau of Labor Statistics (BLS), a master’s degree is the standard educational requirement for medical and health services managers, general managers and top executives.
 Health care management and administrative careers can be found in hospitals, physicians’ offices, clinics, research facilities or public health agencies.
 Below are a few potential careers for graduates of online master’s degree programs in health care management, along with BLS salary figures.